Thinking of Woody Guthrie: Background

 McDonald had signed to Vanguard Records as a solo performer and went to Nashville with Sam Charters to record his first solo album in a small studio known as Bradley's Barn.
 McDonald and his band were still together, but the relationship was faltering, and they would break up soon after CJ Fish was released.
 McDonald was backed by well-regarded country musicians like Grady Martin in recording sessions for the album.
 Songs included were Guthrie favorites like "Tom Joad" and "This Land is Your Land".
-Although the studio musicians did not know the compositions McDonald wanted, they learned incredibly fast.
+Although the studio musicians did not know the compositions McDonald wanted, they learned them very fast.
 Recording for the ten tracks took only a day to complete.
 With the spare recording time, more country standards were completed for McDonald's next album, Tonight I'm Singing Just For You.
 The tracks were meant to retain the spirit of Guthrie's recordings so the songs were only adjusted to complement McDonald's own style.